gursi26/fftviz/README.md

 brew install fftviz
 ```

+# Keybinds:
+- `q` to close window.
+- `e` to open config gui in player window.
+- `Space` to pause/play.
+- `↑` to increase volume.
+- `↓` to decrease volume.

 # Usage
 - Run fftviz with a path to an audio file.
 ```
 fftviz "path/to/audio/file.mp3"
 ```

-- Keybinds:
-    - `q` to quit
-    - `e` for config gui

 - Run with `-h` flag for configuration options
 ```
 fftviz -h
-A lightweight, customizable FFT visualizer for audio files.
+A lightweight, customizable FFT visualizer for audio files

 Usage: fftviz [OPTIONS] <FILE_PATH>